Practical Nursing Programs

 - Application Fee (Non-refundable): $25.00

-Upon acceptance, a minimum initial tuition payment in the amount of $3,250 (In-District), $6,000 (In-State Tuition) or $6,750.00 (Out of District Tuition) must be made.
+Upon acceptance, a $200.00 deposit is due to secure enrollment.
+On or before July 15, 50% of the tuition is due.
 The remaining tuition balance is due at the first day of school unless you choose to enroll in the Payment Plan Program.

 In-District Tuition is applicable to the following towns: